New facility will bring more sports events

 The City of Round Rock is building an indoor sports facility.
 The indoor sports venue will be used for the City’s “Sports Capital of Texas” tourism program.

-Approval and Funding In November 2011, Round Rock residents approved Proposition 9, which athorized an additional 2 percent in local hotel occupancy tax to finance an indoor sports venue in Round Rock.
+In November 2011, Round Rock residents approved Proposition 9, which authorized an additional 2 percent in local hotel occupancy tax to finance an indoor sports venue in Round Rock.